cheriekeller/CAExplorer/src/pages/impacts/florida/index.md

 - [Changes in extreme events](/impacts/florida/extreme-events)
 - [Changes in water chemistry](/impacts/florida/co2)

-**TODO:restructure as boxes in 5 columns if possible**

-These changes are likely to result in the following impacts:
+### These changes are likely to result in the following impacts:

 - Many terrestrial, freshwater, and marine species have shifted their geographic ranges, seasonal activities, migration patterns, abundances, and species interactions in response to ongoing climate change (**high confidence**).
 - A large fraction of both terrestrial and freshwater species faces increased extinction risk under projected climate change during and beyond the 21st century, especially as climate change interacts with other stressors, such as habitat modification, over-exploitation, pollution, and invasive species (**high confidence**).